laravel-notification-channels/telegram/README.md

 ### Handling Response

 You can make use of the [notification events](https://laravel.com/docs/5.8/notifications#notification-events) to handle the response from Telegram.
-On success, your event listener will recieve a [Message](https://core.telegram.org/bots/api#message) object with various fields as appropriate to the notification type.
+On success, your event listener will receive a [Message](https://core.telegram.org/bots/api#message) object with various fields as appropriate to the notification type.

 For a complete list of response fields, please refer the Telegram Bot API's [Message object](https://core.telegram.org/bots/api#message) docs.